 There is something beautiful in the alchemy behind taking pure ingredients and making luxurious, healing products.
 These herbal infusions can be wild crafted by you very economically, using plants growing in your own garden.
 The oils can be applied directly to skin, or you can use them as an ingredient in salves, lotions & soap making.

-My lavender/rose hip infused oil is my go to remedy to alleviate the pain and swelling on my leg from an old injury.
+My lavender/rose hip infused oil is the perfect remedy to alleviate the pain and swelling on my leg from an old injury.
 The oil gives soothing relief, and comfort and increases the blood circulation in that area minimizing the appearance of a varicose vein that has made an appearance.

 There are many good carrier oils to choose from.
 Here are a few of my favourites for skincare.